• Buy From Us

 Coping

 The diagnosis of a mental health disease such as schizophrenia can be extremely distressing.
-Many persons with schizophrenia can work and engage in social contacts.
-This is depending on the severity of their symptoms and how they respond to treatments.
+Many persons with schizophrenia can work and engage in social contact.
+This depends on the severity of their symptoms and how they respond to treatments.
 However, the stigma attached to this ailment may make it difficult for people to accept a diagnosis and adhere to their treatment plan.

 Here are some suggestions to help you manage your illness: